 A company with an active, thriving marketing and sales function that provides a steady source of traffic, leads, and revenue growth is clearly more valuable to potential buyers.

-How to Increase Company Valuation: Final Thoughts
+How to Increase Company Valuation: The Bottom Line

 Running a small business has its challenges, which makes it easy to brush aside the notion of planning for your eventual exit.
 But you never know when an offer will land on your doorstep.
 Everything I described above will help you build a growing business, not just prepare your company for an eventual sale.
 The main difference is that when my clients ask me how to increase company valuation, I scrutinize these specific elements of their business through the eyes of their potential buyers.